MOHAMMADSHEHBAZ/url_shortener/README.md

 Developed a full-stack URL shortener web application using Next.js.
 Built backend APIs with Prisma ORM to interact with a MySQL database.
-Integrated dynamic routing to handle short URL redirection to original URLs with Next.js. ntegrated NextAuth for secure user authentication, ensuring that only logged-in users can access the URL shortener form.
+Integrated dynamic routing to handle short URL redirection to original URLs with Next.js.
+Integrated NextAuth for secure user authentication, ensuring that only logged-in users can access the URL shortener form.
 After successful login, users can generate and manage their own short URLs.

 ![Screenshot (3)](https://github.com/user-attachments/assets/4d34c42e-c30e-4ed6-8605-08590bf9fba3)